-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 Final Thoughts

 Kimberly-Clark is a high-quality company, with a diverse portfolio of strong brands.
 It has positive growth prospects moving forward.
-And, it is a reliable dividend stock.
+And it is a reliable dividend stock.

 Kimberly-Clark has been in operation for more than 100 years, and currently has a dividend yield above 3%.
 It meets our definition of a blue-chip stock.
 We have compiled a list of stocks with these two qualities.